Print

 1. Preheat the oven to 325F/165C.

 2. Grease a medium (I used an 11 in/28 cm) oval ceramic or glass baking dish with butter.
-(You can use a circular, rectangular, or square baking dish, as long as you stay close to the dimensions and it can hold a little over 4 cups/960 ml.)
+(You can use a circular, rectangular, or square baking dish, as long as you stay close to the dimensions and it can hold about 6 cups/1.4 L).

-3. Add the water, cornmeal, and brown sugar to a deep medium saucepan and heat over medium-low heat, stirring often with a whisk to prevent the cornmeal from sticking to the bottom.
-The liquid will become visibly thick like a custard at about 175F/80C (don’t go beyond 180F/82C, total cooking time 5 to 6 minutes.
-If you don’t own a thermometer, coat the back of a spoon with the thickened liquid and run your finger across; if it leaves a trail and the trail holds, the liquid thickened to the right consistency.
+3. Add the water, cornmeal, and 1 cup/200 g brown sugar to a deep medium saucepan and heat over medium-low heat, stirring often with a whisk to prevent the cornmeal from sticking to the bottom.
+Switch to stirring with a spatula once the mixture begins to thicken.
+The liquid will become visibly thick, like custard, at about 175F/80C (don’t go beyond 180F/82C).
+Total cooking time is 5 to 6 minutes.
+If you don’t own a thermometer, coat the back of a spoon with the thickened liquid and run your finger across; if it leaves a trail and the trail holds, the liquid has thickened to the right consistency.
 Remove from the heat and whisk in the coconut milk.

 4. In a medium mixing bowl, toss the blueberries and rhubarb with 2 Tbsp of sugar.
 Fold the fruit into the cornmeal mixture and pour it into the greased baking dish.
-Bake in the preheated oven, rotating halfway through during cooking until the top is golden brown and develops a crust, about 1 hour.
-The pudding’s juices should be bubbling, and it will be jiggly.
+Bake in the preheated oven, rotating halfway through, until the top is golden brown and has developed a crust, about 1 hour.
+The pudding’s juices should be bubbling, the edges will start to come away from the sides, and the center will be jiggly.

 5. When it comes to finishing the pudding, I use either of these methods.